-- Look into the possibility of a deferral program or Driver Safety Program (just in case the hearing isn’t going your way).
+- Look into the possibility of a defensive driving course (just in case the hearing isn't going your way).

-During your hearing, the prosecutor will present testimony, evidence, and witnesses that prove you committed the offense, and then you (or your attorney) will provide the same―but proving you’re innocent.
+During your hearing, the prosecutor will present testimony, evidence, and witnesses that prove you committed the offense, and then you—or your attorney—will provide the same to prove your innocence.
+Next:

-If the judge finds you innocent, great―you can go home!
+- If the judge finds you "not guilty," great―you can go home!

-If he finds you guilty, however, you’ll have to hang around a little while to find out about all the ticket fines, court costs, and related surcharges you owe, as well as the violation’s penalties you must deal with.
+- If he finds you "guilty," you'll have to hang around a little while to find out about all your ticket fines, court costs, and related surcharges, as well as the traffic violation penalties.

-(You can learn more about all that in our Ticket Fines and Penalties section.)
+You can learn more about all that in our Ticket Fines and Penalties in Indiana section.

-Your attorney can help you file an appeal, but if you didn’t hire legal help, talk to the court’s clerk or the Traffic Violations Bureau (whichever agency applies to you) about the process to file an appeal.
+An attorney can help you file an appeal.
+If you didn't hire legal help, talk to the court's clerk about how to file an appeal.

-Note that you’ll most likely have to pay extra costs for an appeal.
+NOTE: You'll most likely have to pay extra fees for an appeal.

-- The judge allows you to complete a deferral program or Driver Safety Program to keep the violation off your record.
+- The judge allows you to complete a Driver Safety Program to keep the violation off your record.

-Don’t be surprised if your auto insurance provider increases your coverage rates over a guilty verdict; actually, you might want to discuss the possibility with your agent before you go to court.
+Don't be surprised if your auto insurance provider increases your coverage rates over a guilty verdict.
+Actually, you might want to discuss the possibility with your agent before you step foot into an IN traffic court.

 If you find out you're facing a rate increase, consider comparing auto insurance rates online to find more affordable coverage.